Does Flywheel Paradigm Training Improve Muscle Volume and Force? A Meta-Analysis

 Resistance training produces muscular adaptations at multiple structural and functional levels.
 Many studies have demonstrated that chronic resistance exercise can produce neural changes in the first several weeks and increase hypertrophy (after 4–8 weeks) and strength within the first 4 weeks of training.

-This meta-analysis analysed the role of various factors on the effectiveness of flywheel paradigm training through the following criteria: (a) randomized studies; (b) high validity and reliability instruments; (c) published in a high-quality peer-reviewed journal; (d) healthy participants; (e) studies where the eccentric programme was described; and (f) studies where increases in muscle volume and force were measured before and after training.
+This meta-analysis analyzed the role of various factors on the effectiveness of flywheel paradigm training through the following criteria: (a) randomized studies; (b) high validity and reliability instruments; (c) published in a high-quality peer-reviewed journal; (d) healthy participants; (e) studies where the eccentric programme was described; and (f) studies where increases in muscle volume and force were measured before and after training.

 What They Did